 The Dometic CFX3 is a good example of a portable camping refrigerator with a convenient lift-up lid as a space saver:

-If you click this link and make a purchase, we earn a commission at no additional cost to you. ℹ
+ⓘ If you click this link and make a purchase, we earn a commission at no additional cost to you.

 How Many Watts Does a 12V Fridge Use?

 The smallest 12V refrigerators might only need upwards of 110 watts to operate.
 They’ll still require a few hundred watts to get the fridge going though.
-Yet it’s still much less than other alternatives.
+But it’s still much less than other alternatives.

 Closing Thoughts